Prep & Landing

-Prep & Landing is a computer animated television special, based on an idea by Chris Williams at Walt Disney Animation Studios and developed by Kevin Deters and Stevie Wermers-Skelton into a half-hour Christmas special.
-It first aired December 8, 2009 on ABC.
+Prep & Landing is an American animated television special, based on an idea by Chris Williams at Walt Disney Animation Studios and developed by Kevin Deters and Stevie Wermers-Skelton into a half-hour Christmas special.
+The first installment in the Prep & Landing series, it first aired on December 8, 2009, on ABC.

-The special was released online the next day, along with an original one-minute short film Tiny's BIG Adventure.
+The special was released online the next day, along with an original one-minute short film Tiny's Big Adventure.
 A sequel, Operation: Secret Santa, aired on December 7, 2010, reprising the original cast with the addition of Betty White as Mrs. Claus.
-The second half-hour Christmas TV special, Prep & Landing: Naughty vs. Nice aired on December 5, 2011, on ABC, with another holiday special being planned for the future.
+The second half-hour Christmas TV special, Prep & Landing: Naughty vs. Nice aired on December 5, 2011, on ABC.
+A third half-hour special, produced at Disney Television Animation, Prep & Landing: The Snowball Protocol was announced for release on November 27, 2025 (Thanksgiving night) on Disney Channel, the first of the series to debut via that channel, followed by Disney+ on the next day and be rerun on Freeform as part of the 25 Days of Christmas, as well as an additional airing to be determined on ABC.

 Plot

 Wayne, a Christmas elf, is part of an elite organization known as "Prep & Landing", whose job is to ready millions of homes around the world for Santa Claus's visit.
 After working with "Prep & Landing" for 227 years, Wayne looks forward to getting promoted to director of the naughty list.
 Instead, his former partner and trainee, Peterson, gets the promotion.
 Wayne is introduced to Lanny, a freshly graduated rookie, whom Wayne has to also train.

 Wayne is still bitter about the promotion, and decides to slack off during a mission.
 He permits Lanny to do all of the work, which is disastrous.
 Meanwhile, Santa is informed mid-flight of a massive snow storm and that Wayne and Lanny have not fully prepared the house yet.
 He is told to cancel the landing, which has never happened before; they promise to make it up for Timmy, a boy living at the house.
 Wayne and Lanny discover that the re-routing was a final decision, but after hearing Timmy thank them in his sleep, Wayne decides to fix it.
 He calls up Santa, telling him that he must land at Timmy's house.
 Wayne and Lanny then work together to land Santa safely on Timmy's roof.
 On Christmas morning, Santa shows Wayne that Timmy had a merry Christmas.
 Santa offers a promotion to Wayne as the director of the nice list, but he turns it down so he can work with Lanny.